History de BUDAPEST

 The fall of communism in Hungary and the return of democracy.
 Ten years later, Hungary joins NATO.

 Parliamentary elections marked by a record turnout since the first free elections in 1990 (73.47% in the second round).
-The left, led by Peter Medgyessy, won.
-It was a bitter defeat for the coalition led by Viktor Orbán - prime minister from 1998 to 2002 - which won only 188 seats out of 386.
+The Left, led by Peter Medgyessy, wins.
+It was a bitter defeat for the coalition led by Viktor Orbán - Prime Minister from 1998 to 2002 - who took just 188 of the 386 seats.

 2004